jseiden/cerberus/CONTRIBUTING.md

 - If you want to explain the commit in more depth, following the first line should be a blank line and then a more detailed description of the commit.
 This can be as detailed as you want, so dig into details here and keep the first line short.
+- Create a new line with and close out any waffle tasks associated with this pull request.
+Ex: "close #1 #2 #3"

 ### Rebase upstream changes into your branch